Republic-Of-Coders-ROC/defi-hackathon/README.md

-### This is the official repository of the project for DeFI hacathon of Code-a-Ton project.
+### This is the official repository of the project for the DeFi hackathon of the Code-a-Ton project.